IKoshelev/mobx-command/README.md

 let userDetailsVm = new UserDetailsVm();

-//mobx computed, combines isExecuting and canExecuteFromFn
+//Mobx computed, combines isExecuting and canExecuteFromFn,
-//use this check for most cases, i.e. prevent fast clicks on same button on ui userDetailsVm.resetPassword.canExecuteCombined;
+//use this check for most cases, i.e. prevent fast clicks on same button on ui.
+//It is up to the user to check this flag before calling execute userDetailsVm.resetPassword.canExecuteCombined;

 //execute command.
 Does not perform checks, forces execution